Death of Giovanni López: Aftermath

 In the following days of the arrest video being released, hundreds of young people gathered in downtown Guadalajara, painting graffiti, breaking windows, and trying to force their way into the government palace.
 The police responded with tear gas, and two patrol cars were burned.
 Police officer Rodolfo Essaú was set on fire; his condition was later reported as stable.
 At least 28 people were detained for protesting.

 Reactions

 The governor of Jalisco, Enrique Alfaro Ramírez, stated that López's arrest had nothing to do with a face mask.

-Mexican President Andrés Manuel López Obrador spoken about the incident, stating that he will "not interfere with the case to avoid partisan conflicts."
+Mexican President Andrés Manuel López Obrador has spoken about the incident, stating that he will "not interfere with the case to avoid partisan conflicts."

 Mexican actress Salma Hayek posted a photograph on Instagram protesting against the murder of López.
 Mexican director Guillermo del Toro has also condemned the killing of Giovanni López on social media.
 Other celebrities decrying the death of López included the Mexican band Molotov and Mexican actress Zuria Vega.

 The Mexican branch of the Office of the United Nations High Commissioner for Human Rights condemned López's death and called for an independent investigation.

 People called for justice for Giovanni using the hashtag #JusticiaParaGiovanni (#JusticeForGiovanni).